kixxauth/kixx_ubuntu_vbox/README.md

 	vagrant package -o /tmp/Ubuntu1204-YYYY-MM-DD.box

-Run that command from within the `virtual_machines/devbox/` directory.
+Run that command from within the root directory of this repository.
 When it's done packaging the box, upload it to Amazon S3.